All About Obstetricians and Gynecologists

 - Prescribe or administer therapy, medication, and other specialized medical care to treat or prevent illness, disease, or injury.

-When polled, Obstetricians and Gynecologists say the following skills are most frequently used in their jobs:
+These are the skills Obstetricians and Gynecologists say are the most useful in their careers:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Speaking: Talking to others to convey information effectively.

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

 Science: Using scientific rules and methods to solve problems.

 - Obstetrics and Gynecology Professor (OB/GYN Professor)